INDAPlus21/danteac-eliased-faysalbm-melg-project/README.md

 A project that uses AI for generating a song based on inputted tunes.
 Written in JS and Rust.

 To serve the project set up a local http-server in the front-end folder.
+You also need to compile the wasm in the integrated_rust folder (`run wasm-pack build --target web`).
+If you don't have wasm-pack you also need to install it: `cargo install wasm-pack`

 TODO when adding a feature/fixing a bug:
 - Create an issue